Helperbird/website/src/pages/help/features/how-to-change-the-link-color-of-a-website.md

 ### 1. Scroll to the Visited Section

-With the 'Link color' feature active, scroll down to the 'Visited' section.
+With the 'Link color' feature active, scroll down to the **Visited** section.

 ### 2. Choose a Color for Visited Links